What Is Dysthymia? Learning More About Persistent Depressive Disorder

 Takeaway

-Symptoms of persistent depressive disorder include:
+Symptoms of chronic depression such as persistent depressive disorder include:

-Poor concentration or trouble making decisions
+- Poor concentration or difficulty making decisions

 How long does dysthymia last?